 The next step is to install that plugin you think will work for you.
 As soon as you do, keep your eye out for debug errors.
-There’s two types: Warnings and Notices.
+There are two types: Warnings and Notices.
 Notices may be okay, especially if there are just one or two.
-But you want to watch out for Warnings, because they typically indicate that something is seriously wrong.
+But you want to watch out for Warnings because they typically indicate that something is seriously wrong.
 If you see any Warnings appear, it might be time to just walk away and try something else.

 After you activated the plugin, use it just like you would on your live site.
 Add content related to the plugin, like events or custom fields or galleries.
 Switch on or off a few options, leave some text fields blank in the options menu and see if you get an error.
 Try out some shortcodes or functions if they’re included.

 The whole process takes about 5 – 10 minutes.
 Just try it out for a bit, and most importantly, try to break it.
 You’ll be able to see pretty quickly whether or not something goes wrong.
 If a plugin passes your test, go ahead and leave it installed so you can test its compatibility with future plugins you install.

 The next thing you’ll want to look at is performance.
 As it turns out, performant plugins are those that are coded well using proper API hooks and loading techniques.
 So performance can be a great indicator of whether or not a plugin is good or bad.
 There are two kinds of performance out there for me, Front-end and Back-end.

 By front-end performance, I mean the content that is generated on the front door of your site, which your users can see.
 This includes external JS and CSS loaded in, page templates that are created and queries the plugin invokes.
 All of these add a bit of weight to your sites, which translates into load times.
 In other words, plugins can slow your site down.